Author: James Breig

 Papal flag waves over airwaves

 By James Breig The historic resignation of Pope Benedict XVI and the election of his successor have focused the media spotlight not only on the Vatican, but also on the papal flag.
 A rare square flag,* it is split vertically in two, half yellow and half white.
-That’s a change from the original flag of… continue
+That’s a change from the original flag… continue

 History Lessons